-Now, you might be wondering what’s the difference between $WINDOWS.~BT folder and $WINDOWS.~WS folder.
+You might be wondering what’s the difference between Windows BT folder and Windows WS folders.
 It is as follows:

 Note: After deleting these folders, you won’t be able to go back or downgrade to the previous Windows version.
 Also, when you delete $WINDOWS.~BT folder, it will delete Windows.old folder too.
 Windows.old folder is also related to the previous Windows installation.

-1. $WINDOWS.~BT and $WINDOWS.~WS folders are system folders.
-You cannot properly delete these folders using the delete key on your keyboard.
-You need to use the Disk Cleanup tool.
+1. Being system folders, you need to use the Disk Cleanup tool.
 Open Disk Clean-up tool by searching for it in the start menu.

-2. Now, select "C” drive from the drop-down menu and click on the “Ok” button to continue.
+2. Now, select the “C” drive from the drop-down menu.
+Click on the “Ok” button to continue.